CrowdStrike/falcon-integration-gateway/docs/aws/manual/README.md

 ## Deployment Steps

+### 1. Enable CrowdStrike Integration in Security Hub

+Before deploying the FIG, you must enable the CrowdStrike Falcon partner integration in AWS Security Hub.
+Without this, the FIG will receive `AccessDeniedException` errors when attempting to import findings.

+1. Navigate to the [Security Hub console](https://console.aws.amazon.com/securityhub/home) in your target region
+1. Click the **Integrations** link in the left navigation
+1. Search for **CrowdStrike**
+1. Find **CrowdStrike: CrowdStrike Falcon**
+1. Click **Accept findings**

+> [!NOTE]
+> This is a one-time setup per region.
+If you are deploying the FIG across multiple regions, you must enable the integration in each region.

-### 1. Create an Instance Profile
+### 2. Create an Instance Profile

 This will be used to grant the EC2 instance access to the Security Hub and EC2 API's.

-> :exclamation: If you already have an instance profile that you would like to use, just ensure the role has the appropriate permissions and skip to step 2.
+> :exclamation: If you already have an instance profile that you would like to use, just ensure the role has the appropriate permissions and skip to step 3.

-#### 1.1 Create a policy
+#### 2.1 Create a policy

 1. Navigate to the [IAM Policies](https://console.aws.amazon.com/iam/home#/policies) page
 1. Click the **Create policy** button